-1. From the Login Method menu, select the login method set up for you on Fortify Software Security Center.
+- 1. If you have not configured a connection to Fortify Software Security Center, in the SSC URL box, type the server URL. - 2.
+From the Login Method menu, select the login method set up for you on Fortify Software Security Center.

-2. Depending on the selected login method, do one of the following:
+3. Depending on the selected login method, do one of the following:

 Login Method Procedure Username/Password Type your Fortify Software Security Center user name and password.
+Authentication Token Security Center authentication token of type ToolsConnectToken.
+Note: For instructions about how to create an authentication token from Fortify Software Security Center, see the Micro Focus Fortify Software Security Center User Guide .
 X.509 SSO a.
 Click Browse to the right of Certificate. b.
 In the Browser for Certificate dialog box, locate the p12 package with the certificate, and then click Open. c.
 Type the password if required.
-Kerberos SSO No additional information is required.
+Kerberos SSO Fortify Software Security Center must be configured to use SPNEGO-based Kerberos authentication.
+Note: Support for Kerberos SSO is limited to Windows systems.

-3. Click OK to connect to Fortify Software Security Center.
+^{4.} Click OK to connect to Fortify Software Security Center.